wavebeem/wavebeem.com/src/blog/2025/min-maxing-dinner/index.md

 brown" mode that makes brown rice taste a lot better.
 But you'll have to wait almost 2.5 hours for this cook mode to complete!
 Sheesh.

-## Zojirushi makes rice taste amazing
+## Zojirushi Makes Rice Taste Amazing

 Yeah, I've made rice by hand before, but it's never come out nearly as good as Zojirushi rice.
 I've only messed up the rice a handful of times with my